w3f/polkadot-spec/README.md

 # Polkadot Protocol Specification

+## Intorduction
-Polkadot is a replicated sharded state machine designed to resolve the scalability and interoperability among blockchains.
-This repository contains the official specification for the Polkadot Protocol.

-The latest releases of the *Polkadot Protocol Specification* can be found on [spec.polkadot.network](https://spec.polkadot.network) or on our [GitHub Releases page](https://github.com/w3f/polkadot-spec/releases).
+This repository contains the official specification for the [Polkadot Protocol](https://polkadot.network/).
+The latest releases of the *Polkadot Protocol Specification* can be found on [spec.polkadot.network](https://spec.polkadot.network) or our [GitHub Releases page](https://github.com/w3f/polkadot-spec/releases).

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Local Development